I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exsettimerresolution.md

 <p>During the processing of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550784">IRP_MJ_POWER</a> request, the power manager holds a lock on a resource that <b>ExSetTimerResolution</b> must acquire to complete.
 Consequently, a deadlock will occur if a driver directly or indirectly calls <b>ExSetTimerResolution</b> while processing a power request, and then waits for the call to <b>ExSetTimerResolution</b> to return before the driver completes the power request.
 For more information about safely calling <b>ExSetTimerResolution</b> while processing a power IRP, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540721">Calling ExSetTimerResolution While Processing a Power IRP</a>.</p>

-<p>To set the timer resolution, a driver calls this routine passing <b>TRUE</b> as the parameter for <i>SetResolution</i>.
-The following rules apply:</p>

-<p>The routine changes the clock interrupt frequency <u>only</u> if the specified  <i>DesiredTime</i> value is less than the current setting.</p>

-<p>If a driver requests a <i>DesiredTime</i> value that is greater than what is currently set, the routine just returns the current setting.</p>

-<p>If a driver requests a <i>DesiredTime</i> value that is less than the system clock can support, the routine uses the smallest resolution the system can support, and returns that value.</p>

-<p>If you use this routine to change the clock interrupt frequency, your driver <u>must</u> restore the default interrupt frequency, typically by making the following call before being unloaded:</p>

-<p>(If multiple drivers have attempted to modify the clock interrupt frequency, the system does not restore the default frequency until all of these drivers have called this routine with a <i>SetResolution</i> value of <b>FALSE</b>.)</p>

-<p><u>Note that the result of changing the clock interrupt frequency is system-wide and can have a severely negative effect on system performance.
-Also note that higher clock interrupt frequencies can shorten a system's battery life.</u></p>

-<p>During the processing of an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550784">IRP_MJ_POWER</a> request, the power manager holds a lock on a resource that <b>ExSetTimerResolution</b> must acquire to complete.
-Consequently, a deadlock will occur if a driver directly or indirectly calls <b>ExSetTimerResolution</b> while processing a power request, and then waits for the call to <b>ExSetTimerResolution</b> to return before the driver completes the power request.
-For more information about safely calling <b>ExSetTimerResolution</b> while processing a power IRP, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540721">Calling ExSetTimerResolution While Processing a Power IRP</a>.</p>

 ## -requirements
 <table>
 <tr>